Intensity mapping from the sky: synergizing the joint potential of [OIII] and [CII] surveys at reionization

 \section{An `ideal' [OIII] and [CII] intensity mapping survey?}

 We now consider a designed [CII] - [OIII] cross-correlation survey, with the parameters as provided in Table \ref{table:designexpt}.
-This survey is tailored to optimize on both the parameters of the EXCLAIM-like and FYST-like surveys above so that the signal-to-noise ratio can be maximized.
-We envision a future space-based mission for this configuration, giving background-limited predictions.
+This survey is tailored to optimize on both the EXCLAIM-like and FYST-like surveys above so that the signal-to-noise ratio can be maximized.
+We envision a future space-based mission for this configuration, giving background-limited predictions { motivated by Fig. \ref{fig:nei_scenarios}}.
 This experiment may also be particularly well-suited to target other lines, notably the [OIII] 52 $\mu$m line, another fine-structure line tracing the same ion of [OIII].

 With this in mind, for the `design' survey, in addition to [OIII] 88 $\mu$m and [CII] 158 $\mu$m, we also explore forecasts with the [OIII] 52 $\mu$m line.
 The main difference between this line and the [OIII] 88 $\mu$m line lies in their critical densities (above which collisional de-excitations outpace spontaneous decays).
 The ratio of the two line luminosities depends primarily on the electron density of the emitting regions, varying between $L_{\rm [OIII]52}/L_{\rm [OIII]88} \sim 0.55$ at low densities to $\sim 10$ at high densities \citep[e.g.,][]{yang2020}.
 For simplicity, we consider the lower limit in our present forecasts for [OIII] 52 $\mu$m, $L_{\rm [OIII]52}/L_{\rm [OIII]88} \sim 0.55$, corresponding to the most pessimistic low-density case.